sunwupark/Obsidian/Operating System/Chapter 01.md

 To provide this shared access, the system must also supply access control and locking to ensure that no conflicting operations occur.
 This function, commonly known as a distributed lock manager (DLM), is included in some cluster technology.

 Other forms of clusters include parallel clusters and clusters over a wide-area network.
 Parallel clusters allow multiple computers to access the same data on shared storage.
 Clustering technology is changing rapidly, and some clusters can support thousands of systems.

+## 1.4 Operating system Operations

+The bootstrap program's main function is to locate and load the operating system kernel into memory.
+Once loaded, the kernel provides system services.

+Additional system programs, like systemd on Linux, are loaded at boot time to become daemons and run continuously alongside the kernel.

+When the system finishes booting, it goes into an idle state waiting for events to happen.
+These events can be hardware interrupts (introduced earlier) or software-generated interrupts (traps/exceptions).
+Traps can be caused by errors or user program requests for system services via system calls.

+### 1.4.1 Multiprogramming and Multitasking

+Multiprogramming and multitasking are techniques that allow a computer system to run multiple programs at the same time.
+This improves CPU utilization and keeps users satisfied by ensuring the CPU is always busy.

+In multiprogramming, the operating system keeps several programs in memory and switches between them whenever one program needs to wait for I/O. This is similar to how a lawyer might juggle multiple cases to avoid being idle.

+Multitasking is an extension of multiprogramming where the CPU switches between processes more frequently, giving the user the illusion that multiple programs are running concurrently.
+This is useful because user input and output (like typing) happen much slower than computer operations.

+Both multiprogramming and multitasking require memory management to keep track of multiple programs in memory and CPU scheduling to decide which process should run next.
+Additionally, these systems need to protect resources from being improperly used by different programs.